Small Deviations for Time-Changed Brownian Motions and Applications to Second-Order Chaos: Introduction

 were studied in \cite{Remillard1994} for processes $Z(t)=\int_0^t \omega(W_s,dW_s)$ with $W$ an $n$-dimensional Brownian motion and $\omega:\mathbb{R}^n\rightarrow\mathbb{R}$ given by $\omega(x,y)=Ax\cdot y$ for $A$ a skew-symmetric $n\times n$ matrix.
 These estimates were then applied to prove an analogue of the classical limit result of Chung.
 (This was done earlier in \cite{Shi1994} in the case $n=2$ and $A= $, that is, for $Z$ the stochastic L\'evy area.)
 In \cite{KuelbsLi2005}, the authors improved these results by proving stronger asymptotic results like those in Theorem \ref{t.SB} for the same $Z$ as in \cite{Remillard1994} and applying these results to prove a functional law of iterated logarithm.

 In the present paper, the proof of the small ball estimates established in Theorem \ref{t.SB} is a direct generalization of the techniques of \cite{KuelbsLi2005}.
 However, Theorem \ref{t.SB} is sufficiently general to be of independent interest for other potential applications.
 Thus for that purpose, as well as for clarity and self-containment, we include the proof here.
-It is also clear from the proofs that, given only the weak asymptotic order for $C$, one could infer the weak asymptotic order for $Z$ instead.
+It is also clear from the proofs that, given only the asymptotic order for $C$, one could infer the asymptotic order for $Z$ instead.

 We also mention the reference \cite{AurzadaLifshits2009}, in which the authors study general iterated processes of the form $X\circ Y$ where $X$ is a two-sided self-similar process and $Y$ is a continuous process independent of $X$.
 Since $X$ is two-sided, it is not required that $Y$ satisfy any monotonicity or positivity criteria.
-In this general setting, under the assumption that the strong first-order asymptotics are known for $X$ and $Y$, the authors are able to prove a strong first-order small ball estimate (Theorem 4 of \cite{AurzadaLifshits2009}).
-Theorem \ref{t.SB} is stated in the restricted setting that $X$ is a Brownian motion; however, the the proof carries through for first-order estimates ($m=1$) for general processes $X$ satisfying approximately very general assumptions as in \cite{AurzadaLifshits2009}.
+In this general setting, under the assumption that the first-order ($m=1$) asymptotics are known for $X$ and $Y$, the authors are able to prove a first-order small ball estimate (Theorem 4 of \cite{AurzadaLifshits2009}).
+Theorem \ref{t.SB} is stated in the restricted setting that $X$ is a Brownian motion; however, the proof carries through for first-order estimates for processes $X$ satisfying more general assumptions (as in \cite{AurzadaLifshits2009}).
 See Proposition \ref{p.au} for more details.

 The organization of the paper is as follows.
 In Section \ref{s.SB} we give the proof of Theorem \ref{t.SB}.
 In Section \ref{s.defZ}, we apply Theorem \ref{t.SB} to prove small ball estimates for the relevant collection of stochastic integrals.
 In Section \ref{s.defZ}, we define precisely the processes of interest, and in Theorem \ref{t.Representation} we prove that these processes have a representation as Brownian motions on an independent random clock.
-In Section \ref{ss.smallBall}, we determine the small ball asymptotics of the clock.
+In Subsection \ref{ss.smallBall}, we determine the small ball asymptotics of the clock.
 Thus we are able to apply Theorem \ref{t.SB}, and we additionally record a Chung-type law of iterated logarithm and functional law of iterated logarithm that follow from these estimates.

 {\it Acknowledgement.} This paper is dedicated to the memory of Wenbo Li, who suggested the problems addressed in Section \ref{s.defZ} of this paper, thus motivating the whole of this work.